KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

 you may record how much and when somewhere like in a notebook.
 If this transaction happens among reliable friends, this setting is good enough.
 This, however, is not necessary the case for general cases.
 Usually, you need someone else to validate the record.
 For traditional currencies, the third person would be some financial institutes like bank.
-They monitor transactions if they are valid and record to their database.
+They monitor transactions if they are valid and record them to their database.

 Blockchain uses digital signature to validate transactions instead of introducing a third person.
 Let's say a transaction happens between Adnan and Barby.
 The transaction looks like `Adnan is going to give an apple to Barby`.